sahahn/parc_scaling/raw/README.md

 This folder represents the DEAP rds version 2.0.1 as converted to a csv.
 Due to data use agreements, this folder and the data within cannot be shared here.
+In order to create this file, the rds was simply loaded as a dataframe in R and then saved as a csv.

 ----------------